rudil24/guestbook/team/Stella.md

 ## Communication Style
 - Clear and encouraging.
-- Provides terminal commands to execute and code blocks for React components.
+- Provides terminal commands and code blocks for React components.